abhinaypandey02/sociocube/apps/web/app/blogs/content/how-ugc-is-revolutionising-the-digital-world.md

 1. **Understand Your Niche**: Whether it’s beauty, tech, or fitness, focus on topics you’re passionate about.
 2. **Invest in Presentation**: Even authentic content needs good lighting, sound, and composition.
 3. **Engage Regularly**: Build trust by responding to comments and engaging with your audience.
-4. **List Yourself on Platforms Like SocioCube**: Simplify your path to collaborations by letting brands find you effortlessly.
+4. **List Yourself on Platforms Like Sociocube**: Simplify your path to collaborations by letting brands find you effortlessly.

 ## Why UGC is the Future of Marketing